 - Gather support for humane treatment of horses.
 Do you know of a community gathering, church meeting, family event, or other social activity where compassionate people gather?
 Bring APNM’s fact sheet on slaughter and encourage people to send an email on the subject to their member of Congress.
 Well-written, personal emails are noticed and will make a difference for the horses.
 Contact us for help.

 - Support healthy, thriving horses.
-Volunteer at one of New Mexico’s equine shelters and consider donating to the Equine Protection Fund.
+Volunteer at one of New Mexico’s equine shelters.